Greece Digital Nomad Visa Guide (2024)

 The Athens public transport is well-organized and it consists of:

-You can purchase tickets for public transport in any Athens ticket office, ticket machines, or kiosks.
+Alternatively, you can purchase different types of tickets for public transport in any Athens ticket office, ticket machines, or kiosks.

 The Thessaloniki public transport is an effective solution for transport in the second-largest Greek city.

-The public transportation in Thessaloniki consists only of a bus network, but it is expected that the Thessaloniki metro system will be soon introduced
+The public transportation in Thessaloniki currently only has a bus network, but it is expected that the Thessaloniki metro system will be soon introduced.

 Expense #5: Bars and restaurants

-If you agree with Homer, then you’d be interested to see the prices of drinks (not only wine, we guess) in Greek bars.
+If you agree with Homer, you’d probably be interested to see the prices of drinks in Greek bars.

 Naturally, prices depend on whether you are having a drink in a bar in Mykonos surrounded by Hollywood stars or a small village near Thessaloniki, but generally, the prices in bars are as you will see below.